ydayagi/serverless-workflow-examples/m2k/README.md

     --type merge \
     -p '{"data":{"registries-skipping-tag-resolving":"quay.io"}}'
   ```
-* You can use the Integration tests `SaveTransformationFunctionIT` and `CreatePlanFunctionIT` to debug the code
+* You can use the Integration tests `SaveTransformationFunctionIT` to debug the code
 * If there is a `SinkBinding` generated you need to patch it as the namespace of the broker is not correctly set:
 ```bash
 kubectl patch SinkBinding/sb-serverless-workflow-m2k \